alexhamidi/AutoMCP/README.md

 # AutoMCP

 AutoMCP is a powerful tool that enables AI clients to seamlessly connect with and understand your documentation.
-It processes your documentation URLs and creates a dedicated server that enhances AI interactions with your content.
+It processes your documentation URLs and creates a dedicated MCP Server

 ## 🚨 Important: Access Requirements